[fluentd] A story about how I got hooked on posting to IDCF object storage

 Signature version for API request. s3 means signature version 2 and v4 means signature version 4.
 Default is nil (Following SDK's default).
 It would be useful when you use S3 compatible storage that accepts only version signature 2.

-• The default is based on the SDK version.
+• The default is based on the SDK version

 signature_version s3

-I added this and it worked fine.
+Once I added this it worked straight away

 summary